srabhayraj/RedHat-Ansible-Training/README.md

 ## Ansible Inventory

+The inventory file provides the list of hosts where the Ansible modules needs to be run and the management node does a SSH connection and executes the small modules on the hosts machine and installs the product/software.

 Ansible works against multiple systems in your infrastructure at the same time.
 It does this by selecting portions of systems listed in Ansible’s inventory file, which defaults to being saved in the location /etc/ansible/hosts.
 You can specify a different inventory file using the -i <path> option on the command line.
 The Ansible inventory file defines the hosts and groups of hosts upon which commands, modules, and tasks in a playbook operate.
 The file can be in one of many formats depending on your Ansible environment and plugins.
 If necessary, you can also create project-specific inventory files in alternate locations.